petersenpeter/CellExplorer/docs/pipeline/running-pipeline.md

 ```m
 cell_metrics = ProcessCellMetrics;
 ```
-When calling the pipeline with the sessionTemplate, a GUI will be shown allowing you to edit the metadata both for the input parameters and the session struct.
+When calling the processing script with the sessionTemplate, a GUI will be shown allowing you to edit  metadata, both input parameters and the session struct.

 Once complete, view the result in the Cell Explorer by typing:
 ```m